History of aviation medicine

 The history of aviation medicine began largely after World War I, when aircraft needed to fly to higher altitudes.
 In the Jet Age, aircraft became pressurised so rapid decompression became a hazard leading to passing out, high g-forces which led to G-LOC and ejection seats caused spinal compression and other injuries.
 Much of the adverse health effects in aviation are caused by rapid changes in atmospheric pressure, such as decompression sickness.

 Aviation medicine is not purposed for people with diseases, but contingencies have been developed to allow people to go into low pressure environments, which in itself is a large medical challenge.

-Paul Bert (1833-86) of France is known as the Father of Aviation Medicine, the first to research effects of air-pressure on health and oxygen toxicity; he worked with the French meteorologist Gaston Tissandier.
+Paul Bert (1833–1886) of France is known as the Father of Aviation Medicine, the first to research effects of air-pressure on health and oxygen toxicity; he worked with the French meteorologist Gaston Tissandier.
 The first fatalities from aviation hypoxia occurred on 15 April 1875 in France, when the balloon Zenith reached 28,200 ft.

+Early research on altitude sickness

+Alexander von Humboldt in 1802 climbed 19,286 feet up Chimborazo, setting a record, but suffered oxygen starvation in the blood.
+This was described as 'mountain sickness', or altitude sickness.
+Denis Jourdanet, of France, later described this as 'anoxemia'.

+The summit of Chimborazo, in Ecuador, is the furthest place away from the centre of the Earth, due to the Earth being flatter at the poles.

+Austrian Hermann von Schrötter was one of the first to look at decompression, when he joined the Berlin Aero Club in 1900, flying in a balloon with meteorologists Arthur Berson and Reinhard Süring.
+He worked with German Nathan Zuntz.

+Similar work on decompression was done by Sir Joseph Barcroft in Britain, and Yandell Henderson of the US.
+Archibald Hill worked on oxygen and the blood.
+James Leatham Birley of the RAF looked at the effects of altitude.
+Martin Flack also looked at medical needs of pilots.

+On 31 July 1901 German meteorologists Arthur Berson and Reinhard Süring reached 10,800 metres in an unenclosed balloon.
+From this ascent, German meteorologist Richard Assmann and French meteorologist Léon Teisserenc de Bort discovered the stratosphere in 1902.

 World War I

 Italy was the first country to develop research into aviation medicine in World War I, followed by France.
 Britain was the first country to look at the effects of atmospheric pressure on pilots.
-By 1917, Britain and America were collaborating on research into aviation medicine, with a combined report in March 1918 started by Brigadier General Theodore C. Lyster (1875-1933), who helped to form the United States Army Air School of Aviation Medicine in 1918.
+By 1917, Britain and America were collaborating on research into aviation medicine, with a combined report in March 1918 started by Brigadier General Theodore C. Lyster (1875–1933), who helped to form the United States Army Air School of Aviation Medicine in 1918.

+The Royal Flying Corps (RFC) did not believe in issuing any of their World War I pilots with parachutes, as the 'stiff upper lip' British believed that parachutes could 'impair the fighting spirit of pilots'.
+But other air forces, instead, issued their World War I pilots with parachutes.